Yudai-Chen/Special-Collections/README.md

 ### Item

 + It is a minimum carrier of information.

 + It can be displayed both in a separate window or in a tab in the `Project` page.

++ On the top of this page, you can use the parent-child path to navigate.

 + #### Media Viewer

-  - You can use either your mouse or keyboard to zoom in/out and drag the images.
+  - You can use either your mouse or keyboard to zoom in/out, rotate, flip and drag the images.
+  - If you click on the second to last icon in the toolbar, you will download the media.
   - If you click on the rightmost icon in the toolbar, you will open the `Transcript` page.
+  - If you have Universal Viewer installed on your site, you can click `Go to Universal Viewer` button and view those media using UV.
+  - Note: it cannot fully support all kinds of media formats, so if the media do not display correctly, please try to download it.

 + #### Meta-data Viewer

   - It displays specific data related to the item.
 Enjoy it.
+  - It can identify the links to other items and other web links, you can click on it to open it in new window.
   - Yeah, there *is* an `Edit button`.
 But it only leads you to the original Omeka S interface for editing it (sorry, too lazy to implement it).

 ### Note